 What are CS:GO cheats?

 There are many different types of cheats that you can install for CS:GO.
-Some are free and others have to be bought or subscribed to, but they all do the same thing – provide the user with a competitive advantage.
+Some are free and others have to be purchased or subscribed to, but they all do the same thing – provide the user with a competitive advantage.
 Generally the free cheats are easily detectable by Valve Anti-Cheat System (VAC) and other players, so if you use free cheats that you’ve found somewhere on the internet, then chances are you’re going to wake up shortly with a fairly hefty ban on your account.
 The paid cheats are harder to detect but Valve works quickly to snuff out new scripts and remove them and the players found to be using it from its servers.

 Related: Reach Global Elite legitimately with our CS:GO ranks guide